wacncontent/CustomizeTool/output/articles/cloud-services/cloud-services-dotnet-get-started.md

 	![Connection strings](./media/cloud-services-dotnet-get-started/connstrings.png)

-4. In the *Web.Release.config* transform file, delete `{connectionstring}` and paste in its place the ADO.NET connection string from the Azure portal.
+4. In the *Web.Release.config* transform file, delete `{connectionstring}` and paste in its place the ADO.NET connection string from the Azure Management Portal.

 5. In the connection string that you pasted into the *Web.Release.config* transform file, replace `{your_password_here}` with the password you created for the new SQL database.